-Most water softeners on the market operate on an “ion exchange” system.
-This is where hardness ions (calcium and magnesium) are exchanged for sodium (salt) or potassium (salt) ions.
-This takes place within the resin tank of the water softener.
-When water flows through the tank it comes in contact with small resin beads that are covered with sodium or potassium ions.
-As the water flows through the resin beads, the calcium and magnesium ions trade places with the sodium ions.
-That is why softened water becomes higher in salt content.
+Most water softeners on the market are ion exchange systems.
+In these systems, hardness ions (calcium and magnesium) are exchanged for salt (sodium or potassium) ions.
+The exchange takes place within the resin tank of the water softener.
+When water flows through the tank it comes in contact with small resin beads that are covered with salt ions.
+As water flows through the resin beads, hardness ions trade places with salt ions, hence the higher salt content in softened water.

-A “demand initiated regeneration” or DIR water softener is the most common ion exchange softener being sold locally.
-This system meters the water usage over time and only regenerates when needed.
+Demand initiated regeneration (DIR) water softeners are the most common ion exchange softeners sold locally.
+DIR softeners meter water usage over time and only regenerate when needed.
 Some softeners operate on a timer or schedule that regenerates at set increments.
-This older technology can be very wasteful in terms of salt and water usage as the softener will regenerate even if it is not required due to low consumption in the home over a given time period.
-At the same time, these models could leave you short of soft water if you have higher consumption due to house guests, etc.
+This older technology can be very wasteful of both salt and water because the softener will regenerate even during periods of low household water use (e.g. vacation away from home).
+At the same time, these models can leave you short of soft water if you have periods of higher water use (e.g. house guests).

 Water Softener Components

 Click on the component names to the right of the diagram to highlight and read more about that component.